How Do Bees Make Honey?

 Why Is There Only One Queen?

 It is not understood why bees will only tolerate one queen but any attempt to introduce a second queen results in her death.
-If a queen dies unexpectedly during the summer the bees are able to make an emergency queen from eggs younger than 3 days old.
+If a queen dies unexpectedly during the summer the bees are able to make an emergency queen from larvae younger than 3 days old.

 How Do The Bees Share All The Different Jobs In A Hive?